lidadadaxu/lidadadaxu.github.io/_pages/about.md

 About me
 ========

-I am a Ph.D. candidate in Computer Science Technology at [Southwest Jiaotong University](https://www.swjtu.edu.cn/), currently part of a joint training doctoral program at the [University of Birmingham](https://www.birmingham.ac.uk/index.aspx), with a research focus on Computer Vision.
+I am a Ph.D. candidate in Computer Science Technology at [Southwest Jiaotong University](https://www.swjtu.edu.cn/) with a research focus on Computer Vision.
 I earned my Master's Degree in Software Engineering from the [School of Computing and Artificial Intelligence](https://scai.swjtu.edu.cn/index.html) at the same university.
 Prior to this, I completed my Bachelor's Degree in Engineering at [Jiangsu University of Science and Technology](https://www.just.edu.cn/), China.

 <!-- I obtained my Bachelor's degree in Internet of Things from [Jiangsu University of Science and Technology](https://www.just.edu.cn/) in China, and later received my Master's degree in Software Engineering from [The School Of Computing And Artificial Intelligence](https://scai.swjtu.edu.cn/index.html), [Southwest Jiaotong University](https://www.swjtu.edu.cn/) in 2022.06.
 Currently, I am pursuing my Ph.D. degree in Computer Science Technology from the same university.